Laws of the iterated and single logarithm for sums of independent indicators, with applications to the Ginibre point process and Karlin's occupancy scheme: An application to Karlin's occupancy scheme

 Denote by $(S_k)_{k\in\mn}$ a standard random walk with independent increments having an exponential distribution of unit mean.
 Put $\pi(t):=\#\{k\in\mn: S_k\le t\}$ for $t\geq 0$, so that $\pi:=(\pi(t))_{t\ge 0}$ is a Poisson process on $[0,\infty)$ of unit intensity.
 It is assumed that $\pi$ is independent of random variables which represent the indices of boxes hit by the balls $1$, $2,\ldots$

 In a {\it Poissonized version} of Karlin's occupancy scheme the $n$th ball is thrown at time $S_n$ for $n\in\mn$, so that there are $\pi(t)$ balls at time $t\geq 0$.
 For $j\in\mn$ and $t\ge 0$, denote by $K_j(t)$ and $K_j^*(t)$ the number of boxes at time $t$ in the Poissonized scheme containing at least $j$ balls and exactly $j$ balls, respectively.
 In particular, $K_1(t)$ denotes the number of occupied boxes at time $t$.
+For $i\in\mn$, denote by $Y_i$ the index of a box that the $i$th ball falls into.
+Also, for $k\in\mn$ and $t\geq 0$, denote by $\pi_k(t)$ the number of balls which fall into the box $k$ in the Poissonized scheme at time $t$.
+Then $\pi_k(t)=\#\{i\le\pi(t):Y_i=k\}$ and $\pi(t)=\sum_{k\geq 1}\pi_k(t)$ for all $t\geq 0$.
 The reason behind introducing the {\it Poissonized version} is the thinning property of Poisson processes.
-The property ensures that the numbers of balls which hit distinct boxes are independent.
-In particular, for each $j\in\mn$, the variable $K_j(t)$ is an infinite sum of independent indicators.
+Since the variables $Y_1$, $Y_2,\ldots$ are independent, and also independent of $\pi$, the property ensures that the processes $(\pi_1(t))_{t\geq 0}$, $(\pi_2(t))_{t\geq 0},\ldots$ are independent, and $(\pi_k(t))_{t\geq 0}$ is a Poisson process of intensity $p_k$.
+Thus, the numbers of balls which hit distinct boxes are independent, and for each $j\in\mn$, the variable $K_j(t)$ is an infinite sum of independent indicators.
 This is in contrast with the deterministic version, in which the aforementioned independence is absent.
 This justifies a common approach which is exploited when analyzing the deterministic version.
 First, the scheme is Poissonized.
 Then the result in focus, or rather its counterpart, is proved for the Poissonized scheme.
 Finally, a transition, called de-Poissonization, is made from the Poissonized to the deterministic scheme.
 As far as the quantities introduced above are concerned, a relative simplicity of the approach is secured by the equalities $K_j(t)=\mathcal{K}_{j}(\pi(t))$ for $t\geq 0$ a.s. and $K_{j}(S_n)=\mathcal{K}_j(n)$ for $n\in\mn$ a.s.
 The latter equality is not as useful as the former, for the process $(K_j(t))_{t\geq 0}$ and the variable $S_n$ are dependent.

 Put so that $\rho$ is the counting function of the sequence $(1/p_k)_{k\in\mn}$.
 Observe that $\rho(t)=0$ for $t\in(0,1]$.
 Typically, assumptions on the distribution $(p_k)_{k\in\mn}$ are formulated in terms of $\rho$ rather than the distribution itself.
 Regular variation of $\rho$ at $\infty$ of index $\alpha\in [0,1]$ is a standard condition, sometimes referred to as Karlin's condition.
 This means that $\rho(t)\sim t^\alpha L(t)$ as $t\to\infty$ for some $L$ slowly varying at $\infty$.
 Comprehensive information about slowly and regularly varying functions can be found in Section 1 of \cite{Bingham+Goldie+Teugels:1989}.
 The Karlin scheme exhibits different behaviors for $\alpha=0$, $\alpha\in(0,1)$ and $\alpha=1$.
 In view of this the three cases are treated separately in Theorems \ref{thm:Karlin0}, \ref{thm:Karlin} and \ref{thm:Karlin1} (all the theorems will be proved by an application of Theorem \ref{thm:main}).